yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

    sudo chmod 666 /var/run/docker.sock
 ```

-By following these steps, you should have successfully installed Docker on your Ubuntu system.
+Following these steps, you should have successfully installed Docker on your Ubuntu system.
 You can now start using Docker to containerize and manage your applications.

 Follow this official document if you find any errors: Link: https://docs.docker.com/engine/install/ubuntu/